Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Telling you exactly what to wear in Mexico without knowing where you are going isn’t exactly easy – as I have said before, this is a big country with various climates.
 However, when putting together any packing list for Mexico, there are a few things you may want to keep in mind.

-Mexicans in general tend to dress a bit more conservatively than in other countries, and this is certainly the case outside of coastal areas – for example in Chiapas.
+Mexicans, in general, tend to dress a bit more conservatively than in other countries, and this is certainly the case outside of coastal areas – for example, in Chiapas.
 You will not see many Mexican women going around in denim shorts and tight tank tops in the interior areas of Mexico.

 Move to the Yucatan Peninsula, and wearing shorts is definitely more common.
-Tourists certainly do that – I did that myself, and had no issues at all.
-What you wear in Mexico is ultimately your decision and you should do whatever makes you feel comfortable.
+Tourists certainly do that – I did that myself and had no issues at all.
+What you wear in Mexico is ultimately your decision, and you should do whatever makes you feel comfortable.

 Avoid flashy jewelry

 One thing you may want to avoid bringing and wearing while in Mexico is flashy jewelry.
-That will easily make you stand out as a tourist and in bigger cities you may become a target for pickpockets, touts and sale pitches.
+That will easily make you stand out as a tourist, and in bigger cities, you may become a target for pickpockets, touts, and sale pitches.

 Get a good travel insurance